Wagakki Band: 2015–present: International recognition

-On 16 February 2020, the band performed their "Premium Symphonic Night Vol.2" concert at Osaka-jō Hall, featuring a full orchestra and a special guest appearance by Evanescence lead vocalist Amy Lee.
-Lee also collaborated with the band in recording the single "Sakura Rising".
-The band's fifth studio album Tokyo Singing, which includes the collaboration with Amy Lee, was released in October 2020.
+On February 16, 2020, the band performed their two-day Premium Symphonic Night concert at Osaka-jō Hall, featuring a full orchestra and a special guest appearance by Evanescence lead vocalist Amy Lee.
+Lee also collaborated with the band in recording the single "Sakura Rising", co-written by Lee, Suzuhana and Machiya.
+The band's fifth studio album, Tokyo Singing, which includes the collaboration with Lee, was released in October 2020.

-On 17 August 2022, the band released their sixth studio album Vocalo Zanmai 2 to commemorate their eighth anniversary.
-Four days later, Suzuhana announced that she and Ibukuro married on 4 March 2020, and she was pregnant with their first child.
-On 22 September, the band announced they would host their Vocalo Zanmai 2 tour without Suzuhana due to her pregnancy and health issues.
-Suzuhana gave birth to a baby girl on 25 November.
+On August 17, 2022, the band released their sixth studio album, and second cover album, Vocalo Zanmai 2, to commemorate their eighth anniversary.
+Four days later, at the start of the national tour, Suzuhana and Ibukuro announced that they had married on March 4, 2020, and were now expecting their first child.
+On September 22, the band announced they would hold the rest of their Vocalo Zanmai 2 tour without Suzuhana due to her pregnancy and health issues, with the other seven members playing accompanied by Suzuhana's recorded voice or with Machiya, Asa and Beni singing her parts, marking the debut of Beni as a singer.
+Still hospitalized in isolation due to COVID-19 restrictions, Suzuhana gave birth to a baby girl on November 24, the day before the tour ended.

+The band's seventh studio album, I vs I, was released on July 26, 2023 followed by a national tour, at the end of which, on January 7, 2024, the band announced that at the end of 2024 after celebrating their 10th anniversary, the band would go on an indefinite hiatus so that each member could focus on their own activities.
+A compilation album titled All Time Best Album Thanks: Yasō no Oto, as well as the live video Wagakki Band Daishinnenkai 2024 Nippon Budokan: Yae no Tsubasa, were released on October 9.